joshblack/notes-old/backend/elixir/gen_server.md

 For `call/2` requests, we implement a `handle_call/3` callback the receives the `request`, the process from which we received the request `_from`, and the current server state `names`.
 The `handle_call/3` callback returns a tuple in the format `{:reply, reply, new_state}`, where `reply` is what will be sent to the client and the `new_state` is the new server state.

+### `call`, `cast`, or `info`?

+Deciding when to use `handle_call/3`, `handle_cast/2`, and `handle_info/2` is straightforward:

+- `handle_call/3` must be used for synchronous requests, and is the default choice to apply backpressure while you're waiting for a server reply
+- `handle_cast/2` is used for async requests, when you don't care about a reply.
+It _does not_ guarantee that the server receives the message and should be used sparingly.
+- `handle_info/2` is used for all other messages a server may receive that are not sent via `cast` or `call`, including regular messages sent with `send/2`.